Boataround Blog

 Word to the wise: It’s best to ask about the coinsurance policy when you pay insurance.
 Standard is about 5-10%.

-Accidents deposit insurance doesn’t cover
+Accidents that deposit insurance may not cover

 Who provides the insurance?